ryubee1980/MySave.jl/README.md

 # @loadvarn
 This is the macro conjugate to @savevarn.
-That is, for example, "B=@loadvarn 5 a" loads the value in the file "a_5.txt" to the variable B.
+That is, for instance, "B=@loadvarn 5 a" loads the value in the file "a_5.txt" to the variable B.

 Example:
 ```sh